lualfonso/yaml2raml/README.md

 # yaml2raml
-This is a test project in pure ruby.
+This is a test project in ruby.
+### Required
+gem install activesupport -v 5.0.0
 ##  Example YAML
 ### example.yaml